-The satisfactory academic progress policy for financial aid is different from the academic probation/dismissal policy.
+The Satisfactory Academic Progress policy for financial aid policy is a different policy than the Academic Probation/Dismissal policy.
 A student may be suspended from receiving financial aid but not be dismissed from Kettering College.
-Different procedures must be followed if a student is placed on academic probation (refer to the chapter "Academic Policies").

-Check with the financial aid office and the registrar's office if there are questions about the different policies.
+Different procedures must be followed if placed on Academic Probation (refer to the Academic Status section in the Kettering College Academic Bulletin for more information.)
+Always check with the Financial Aid Office and the Registrar's Office if there are questions about the different policies.